wChenonly/startup-ts/README.md

 # startup-ts

-My minimal TS library development template
+my minimal typeScript library development template

-# Use
+# use

 Globally replace `startup-ts` for your project name